Skip to main content

 Meeting

-A calendar event, typically with one or more clients or contacts.
+A calendar event, typically with one or more clients or other contacts.
 Meetings can be:

 • Synced from your calendar